FatemehTarashi/awesome-iranian-community/README.md

 # awesome-community
-In Iran, tech communities are active in various cities with the goal of promoting education and sharing knowledge in different programming languages and technologies.
-Below are some of the main tech communities by city in Iran.
-There is also a small section reserved for events outside Iran.
+In Iran, tech communities are active in various cities, aiming to promote education and share knowledge across different programming languages and technologies.
+Below are some of the main tech communities categorized by city in Iran.
+Additionally, a small section is dedicated to events outside the country.

 # Contents
 <!--lint disable no-missing-blank-lines alphabetize-lists list-item-punctuation-->